molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

 File Output
 ^^^^^^^^^^^

-Writing `Chem.MolecularGraph`_ instance data to file storage also requires the creation of a `Chem.MolecularGraphWriterBase`_ subclass instance that performs the actual format-specific data encoding work.
+Writing `Chem.MolecularGraph`_ data to file storage also requires the creation of a `Chem.MolecularGraphWriterBase`_ subclass instance that performs the actual format-specific data encoding work.
 As with string data output, several options exist:

 1. Instantiation of class `Chem.MolecularGraphWriter`_ passing the path to the file as constructor argument.
 When just a path is provided as argument then the data format will be determined automatically from the file extension.
 To override this behavior, a second argument specifying the actual file extension string to use (e.g. ``'sdf'``, ``'smi'``, ``'mol2'``, ..) or one one of the data format descriptors defined in class `Chem.DataFormat`_ has to be provided.
-2. Instantiation of class `Chem.MolecularGraphWriter`_ passing an instance of class `Base.FileIOStream`_ that was created for the file as the first and and a format specifier as the second argument.
+2. Instantiation of class `Chem.MolecularGraphWriter`_ passing an instance of class `Base.FileIOStream`_ that was created for the file as the first and a format specifier as second argument.
 The format specification can be a characteristic file extension or one of the data format descriptors defined in class `Chem.DataFormat`_.
-3. Direct instantiation of a format-specific subclass of `Chem.MolecularGraphWriterBase`_ (e.g. `Chem.SDFMolecularGraphWriter`_ implementing writing MDL SD-file data) that accepts an instance of class `Base.FileIOStream`_ as constructor argument.
+3. Direct instantiation of a format-specific subclass of `Chem.MolecularGraphWriterBase`_ (e.g. `Chem.SDFMolecularGraphWriter`_ implementing the output of MDL SD-file data) that accepts an instance of class `Base.FileIOStream`_ as constructor argument.
 4. Direct instantiation of a format-specific subclass of `Chem.MolecularGraphWriterBase`_ (e.g. `Chem.FileSDFMolecularGraphWriter`_) that accepts a file path as constructor argument.

 .. code:: ipython3